 Canal Exploration Center

 The name gives it away, but this is the spot along the Towpath Trail where you can stop and learn all about the Ohio-Erie Canalway.
 I’ve visited old locks at places like Blackhand Gorge in Licking County, yet this museum helped me realize how absolutely NOTHING I understood about the canal, how the locks worked, or even the role of the canal in shipping goods from NYC all the way to the Mississippi River.
 Waa waaa.

 We made it a point to stop in during a lock demonstration, and they even let our boys (and man) help out.
 Check the National Park Service event guide to see when these demonstrations are happening- the volunteers do a fantastic job!

 Our family hiked the short route to Bridal Veil falls and also visited the overlook to Tinkers Creek Gorge.
 This was an easily hike for the kids as the way to the Creek is a large wooden staircase, not as steep hill.
 That said though, leave the stroller behind!
 It was difficult to see much from the Overlook, as every tree is full of green foliage.
 I’d make a point to come here in October and enjoy the fall colors.

 Get thyself to Cuyahoga Valley National Park.
 Grab some water bottles, some good shoes, and take the kids or your grandma.
 You won’t regret it.

 As noted, most of these areas would be difficult with a stroller because of the rough terrain or numerous stairs.
-Try taking a hiking backpack.
+Try taking a hiking backpack(similar to ours).
 We did use the stroller at the Canal Observation Center because it provided some shade and rest during the Lock Demonstration.